Aureliona1/Lite-Mapper/LearningTS.md

 ```

 To run your code, open the terminal up again with `` ctrl + ` `` and type `deno run helloWorld.ts`.
-Or if you have Denon installed,
+Or if you have Denon installed, you can type `denon helloWorld.ts`.
+Now whenever you save the script, it will run for you.